-Although double major requires more work, students walk away with two degrees.
-Take a look at these subjects that make for dynamic double majors.
+Although earning a double major requires more work, you can walk away with two degrees.
+Take a look at these subjects that pair well for a double major.

 Communications and Biology

-Medical schools and organizations demand students and employees who can communicate effectively and compassionately with patients and clients beyond strictly clinical interactions.
-If you're premed, a communications double major helps you understand how to work with others.
+Medical schools and organizations want employees who can communicate effectively and compassionately with patients and clients beyond clinical interactions.
+If you're pre-med student, a communications double major can help you understand how to work with others.
 Even if you don't want to be a doctor or a nurse, health care organizations need employees who know how to communicate with vendors, clients, media and the public.

 Foreign Language and Political Science